Conjugation curvature for Cayley graphs: Introduction

 Negative Ricci curvature (with respect to spheres of radius one) occurs at a group element $g$ when its conjugates by generators are, on average, longer in word length than $g$ itself.
 Respectively, positive curvature occurs when conjugation shortens the length, and zero curvature when it is unchanged.
+This motivates us to call $\kappa$ the {\em conjugation curvature}.